Priygupt13/linux/README.md

 *   Run the test file and Verify the output.
 *   Readme.md Documentation

+## Implementation
+ *   We have used two atomic variables , atomic_t for exit counter and atomic64_t  for counter total CPU cycles to process all exits and we are exporting these variable through EXPORT_SYMBOL so that we can access those variable inside vmx.c file while handing exits.

 ## Required Software
 *   Ubuntu Machine or Google Cloud Platform